Getting Started

 Adding Attachment to a ticket

-You have two options for attaching files to a ticket in Support Bot.
-The first and recommended method is during the ticket creation process.
-The second method is available after the ticket has already been created.
-Let’s explore these two approaches in more depth below.
+In the Support Bot, you can attach files to a ticket during the ticket creation process or when replying to an existing ticket or after a ticket has been created.
+Let’s explore these three approaches in more depth below.

 Adding attachment during ticket creation